Skip to main content

 Solution:

-• Confirm that the SCIM Base URL and API Token are correctly entered.
+• Confirm that the SCIM Base URL and API Token are entered correctly.

-• Ensure the authentication mode is set to HTTP Header.
+• Ensure that the authentication mode is set to HTTP Header.

 • Check Okta logs for specific error messages and troubleshoot accordingly.